 Anemia is a low level of red blood cells (RBCs).
 These cells pick up oxygen in the lungs and bring it to the rest of the body.
 Low levels make it hard for the body to get enough oxygen.

-Anemia of prematurity occurs in babies who are born earlier than expected.
+Anemia of prematurity is when this problem happens in babies who are born too early.

 Copyright © Nucleus Medical Media, Inc.

-Anemia of prematurity may be caused by one or more of the following conditions:
+Anemia of prematurity may be caused by 1 or more of the these problems:

 Mild anemia may have no symptoms.
-Symptoms of moderate or severe anemia may include:
+Moderate or severe anemia may cause:

 Your baby's blood will be tested.
 This can be done with blood tests.

 A diagnosis will be made based on the blood test.
 The test results may also help find the cause of the anemia.

 Treatment will depend on the cause of anemia.
 Mild anemia may be monitored with blood tests.
 As little blood as possible will be taken to keep the anemia from getting worse.

 Nutrition can help with recovery by helping the body make more RBCs.